patrickvi2/fsktooling/readme.md

 1. Convert from "DEUMeldeformular" to
     - participant csv files
     - ODF xml files that can be read by the judging system FS manager (GUI available)
+    - empty PDF files for all detailed segment results
 2. Get participant starting order from a FS manager SQL database
 3. Copy participant files from plain folder structure to category / segment folder structure and sort with starting order
 4. Merge PDF files